PierreGrognet/ChIPseq_Workshop/ChIP_protocol.md

   + Add 1/10th of  Sodium Acetate 3 M
   + Vortex
   + Add 2.5 volumes Ethanol 100% or fill the tube
-  + Incubate overnight at -20°C to maximize DNA precipitation

-### Day 5

-* Continue the Ethanol precipitation :

   + Centrifuge 10 min 16000g, 4°C, carefully remove supernatant without disturbing the pellet
   + Wash with 70% ethanol
   + Air dry 10-20 min
   + Resuspend the pellet in 30μl of [Tris-EDTA](Tris-EDTA.md)

 - Quantify 2µL of the Input and IP sample with the Qubit dsDNA HS kit (follow the [QuBit protocol](QuBit.md))
+-
-- Store at -20°C
+- Store at -20°C and/or proceed with the library preparation